consequently/consequently-hugo/content/writing/two-negations.md

 ---
 title: "Two Negations are More than One"
 author: Greg Restall
-status: In Progress
+status: Published in 2019
-type: unpublished
+type: published
-citation: "&ldquo;Two Negations are More than One,&rdquo; article to appear in <em>Graham Priest on Dialetheism and Paraconsistency</em>, edited by Can Ba&#x15F;kent, Thomas Macaulay Ferguson."
+citation: "&ldquo;Two Negations are More than One,&rdquo;  p.
+455&ndash;468 in <em>Graham Priest on Dialetheism and Paraconsistency</em>, edited by Can Ba&#x15F;kent, Thomas Macaulay Ferguson, Springer."
 tag: two-negations
 file: two-negations.pdf
 subjects: first_degree_entailment negation paraconsistency Graham_Priest
 comments: yes
 date: 2017-08-11
-publishdate: 2017-08-11
+publishdate: 2019-12-12
 filter:
   - erb
   - markdown